mroshan74/psc-archiver-deploy/README.md

 Override the seeded account with `SEED_SUPERADMIN_USERNAME` / `SEED_SUPERADMIN_PASSWORD`, and the ports with `WEB_PORT` / `LEARNER_PORT`.

-> **This stack is the only place two things get tested before a server sees
+> **This stack is the only place three things get tested before a server sees
-> them**, because `pnpm dev` exercises neither: each SPA's single-origin `/api`
+> them**, because `pnpm dev` exercises none of them: each SPA's single-origin
-> proxy (dev is cross-origin to `:5000`), and the learner app's PDF fonts, which
+> `/api` proxy (dev is cross-origin to `:5000`); **both** apps' PDF fonts, which
 > are fetched over HTTP at render time from `/fonts/` — including
-> `Century Schoolbook Std Regular.otf`, spaces and all.
-If that one 404s, every
+> `Century Schoolbook Std Regular.otf`, spaces and all — where a 404 fails every
-> Malayalam export fails and there is no CDN fallback.
-After touching either
+> Malayalam export with no CDN fallback; and **whether the images build at all**,
+> since the Dockerfile deliberately sees a narrower file set than a developer
+> machine does.
+Run it with `--build` after touching either app's `nginx.conf`,
-> app's `nginx.conf`, download a paper here and watch the network tab for the
+> `Dockerfile`, or dependency manifests, then download a paper and watch the
-> four font requests.
+> network tab for the six font requests.

 The seed step is idempotent — re-running it creates nothing twice.
 Papers and questions are matched against the `_id` in the seed files, so a repeat run